bolotKGS89/acceptance-test-composite/README.md

   * description: Send reports always or only when there is a change?
 Options - always / change.
 Default is change.
   * default: change

-### `AUDIT_AWS_CLOUDTRAIL_FULL_JSON_REPORT`:
-  * description: Would you like to send the full JSON report?
-Options - notify / nothing.
-Default is notify.
-  * default: nothing

 ### `AUDIT_AWS_CLOUDTRAIL_REGIONS`:
   * description: List of AWS regions to check.
-Default is us-east-1,us-west-1,us-west-2.
+Default is us-east-1,us-east-2,us-west-1,us-west-2,eu-west-1.
   * default: us-east-1, us-east-2, us-west-1, us-west-2, eu-west-1

 ### `AUDIT_AWS_CLOUDTRAIL_ROLLUP_REPORT`:
-  * description: Would you like to send a Summary ELB report?
+  * description: Would you like to send a rollup Cloudtrail report?
+This is a short email that summarizes the number of checks performed and the number of violations found.
 Options - notify / nothing.
-Default is no / nothing.
+Default is nothing.
   * default: nothing

-### `AUDIT_AWS_CLOUDTRAIL_OWNERS_HTML_REPORT`:
+### `AUDIT_AWS_CLOUDTRAIL_HTML_REPORT`:
-  * description: notify or nothing
+  * description: Would you like to send a full Cloudtrail report?
+This is an email that details any violations found and includes a list of the violating cloud objects.
+Options - notify / nothing.
+Default is nothing.
-  * default: notify
+  * default: nothing

 ### `TOMCAT_GROUP_MAXIMUM`:
   * description: Minimum number of instances the autoscale group will launch
-  * default: 2
+  * default: 1

 ### `TOMCAT_GROUP_MINIMUM`:
   * description: Maximum number of instances the autoscale group will launch
-  * default: 2
+  * default: 1

 ### `TOMCAT_INGRESS_CIDRS`:
   * description: